Vyral/laura-gillott/_posts/2018-11-21-our-latest-market-update-brings-good-news-for-sellers-and-homeowners.md

 {% include youtube.html %}

-Year over year, home values in Corvallis are up 10.4%, 12.6% in Albany, 13.1% in Lebanon, and 13.5% in Sweet Home.
+Many people have been asking us about the Corvallis real estate market.
+Here are the latest numbers and news that you need to know about.
+Year over year, home values are up 10.4% in Corvallis, 12.6% in Albany, 13.1% in Lebanon, and 13.5% in Sweet Home.
 Last year at this time, Corvallis’ average price was $361,000, and now the average is $398,000.
 That’s a 10% increase.
 In terms of pending listings, we have 65 this year, where we had 62 last year.

 **These statistics show us that we are still in a strong seller’s market.&nbsp;**